Thailand - The Classic Asian Tour

 Group size: Minimum for tour to go ahead 3 and maximum of 6 with 2 leaders

-Included in cost: Accommodation in twin rooms en-suite, all meals (including bottled water), transport in air-conditioned minibus throughout the tour, internal flights (Bangkok - Chiang Mai return), boat trip if req'd, all reserve entrance fees and services of the leaders.
+Included in cost: Accommodation in twin rooms en-suite, all meals (including bottled water), transport in air-conditioned minibus throughout the tour, internal flights (Chiang Mai - Bangkok), boat trip if req'd, all reserve entrance fees and services of the leaders.

 Not included: International airfare, insurance, drinks, tips, and items of a personal nature.

 Accommodation: The lodges and hotels used on this tour are of a reasonable - good standard and all with en-suite facilities.
 We will stay in the best available lodges/guest houses close to the birding sites.

 Tour Code: This is a standard tour where early starts and some late finishes can be expected.
 Most of our birding walks will be of a usual slow pace and relatively easy.
 Expect a typically tropical climate with most days being hot and humid, and some light showers are possible at Kaeng Krachen.
 Whilst in the northern mountains it can be cooler in the early morning, late evening and overnight.

 |BOOK THIS TOUR |

 Join the Zoothera e-mailing list for up-to-date news on new tours, tour reports and special offers.